Lu-Tan/C99-SentenceBert/README.md

     In his paper, optimal value of segments should be n.

     But I found it boring to perform so much steps.
 Since the data of mine is short conversation, I decided to set n=3.

+5. VERSION 2 （same as Freddy）
+    The value of segments are calculated automatically.